Overseas Youth Vocational Training Workshop

 (1) Applicants must at least be in the second year of high school and be overseas compatriot or ethnic Chinese under 40 years of age.
 The age limit for female applicants who have children may be extended two years per child to a maximum of 45 years of age.
 Please attach supporting documents.

-(2) Applicants must be born overseas and must have received citizenship or permanent residency in a foreign country, or have received the endorsement of Overseas Chinese Status in the Republic of China passport that they hold when departing Taiwan.
+(2) Applicants must be born overseas and must have received citizenship or permanent residency in a foreign country, or have obtained the Overseas Compatriot Identity Endorsement in their Republic of China passports..

 (3) Applicants must be in good health and be of good character without bad habits.